ChatGPT Streaming Stops Mid-Word: Recover the Reply

 Step 1: Refresh the page to recover the full reply

-Often the server actually finished generating but only some tokens streamed to your client.
+Often the server finished generating but only some tokens streamed to your client.
 Refresh the chat.
-If the full answer now appears in the thread, the generation was fine and only the live stream broke.
+If the full answer now appears in the thread, generation was fine and only the live stream broke.
+This is the single highest-yield move, so do it first.

-Step 2: If the answer truly stopped, ask to continue
+Step 2: If it truly stopped, continue it

 Continue your previous reply from exactly where you stopped: